 Blender Attachments

 On the other hand, an immersion blender features several accessories.
-For instance, there is an S‑blade that will perform a range of tasks similar to the full-size and personal blenders.
+For instance, an S‑blade will perform a range of tasks similar to full-size and personal blenders.
 They may have a whisk head that can whip creams or make light cake mixes.
 They also sometimes include a frothing blade to mix muffins and froth milk.
-Some immersion blenders come with is a masher put in the blade unit to mash boiled potatoes.
+Some immersion blenders come with a masher put in the blade unit to mash boiled potatoes.

 Pros